Performance of a SiPM-based, plastic scintillator muon veto prototype for CUPID: Prototype design and fabrication

-During initial prototyping performed at Yale's Wright Laboratory, fabrication methods were tested on a 25$\, \times \,$25$\, \times \,$2.5\,cm$^3$ panel.
-From these tests and the characterization results of this prototype, two different sizes of larger single-module prototypes were developed.
-The prototypes include a single panel and a double panel module where the panels are of size 100$\, \times \,$50$\, \times \,$2.5\,cm$^3$ and 100$\, \times \,$50$\, \times \,$1\,cm$^3$, respectively (see figure~\ref{MV_prototypes}).
+During initial prototyping performed at Yale's Wright Laboratory, fabrication methods were tested on a 25$\, \times \,$25$\, \times \,$2.5\,cm$^3$ panel (the "Small Panel" prototype).
+From the testing and characterization of this prototype, two different sizes of larger single module prototypes were developed.
+The prototypes include a single panel module ("Prototype 1") and a double panel module ("Prototype 2") using panels of size 100$\, \times \,$50$\, \times \,$2.5\,cm$^3$ and 100$\, \times \,$50$\, \times \,$1\,cm$^3$, respectively (see figure~\ref{MV_prototypes}).
 A panel that includes a wavelength-shifting bar and a photomultiplier tube (PMT) was also characterized.
-This panel was fabricated to be used in a muon veto system at the Low Background Facility at the Lawrence Berkeley National Laboratory (LBNL) and was also studied as a comparison for uniformity and light yield of prototype panels~\cite{LBNLMuonVetoPanels}.
+This panel was fabricated to be used in a muon veto system at the Low Background Facility at the Lawrence Berkeley National Laboratory (LBNL) and was also studied to compare uniformity and light yield~\cite{LBNLMuonVetoPanels}.
 This panel is about 10 years old, and therefore its performance could also be a proxy for the aging properties of the scintillator material in our design, since they both were procured from the same producer, Eljen Technologies~\cite{eljenEJ200}.